itsdfish/QuantumPrisonersDilemmaModel.jl/docs/src/index.md

 # QuantumPrisonersDilemmaModel.jl

-This package contains code for a quantum cognition model of the disjunction effect in the prisoner's dilemma.
+This package contains code for a quantum cognition model of inteference effects in the prisoner's dilemma.

 # Installation